awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-example-configure-event-source.md

-# Step 3: Add an Event Source \(Create an Kinesis Stream and Associate It with Your Lambda Function\)<a name="with-kinesis-example-configure-event-source"></a>
+# Step 3: Add an Event Source \(Create a Kinesis Stream and Associate It with Your Lambda Function\)<a name="with-kinesis-example-configure-event-source"></a>

- In this section, you create an Kinesis stream, and then you add an event source in AWS Lambda to associate the Kinesis stream with your Lambda function\.
+ In this section, you create a Kinesis stream, and then you add an event source in AWS Lambda to associate the Kinesis stream with your Lambda function\.

 After you create an event source, AWS Lambda starts polling the stream\.
 You then test the setup by adding events to the stream and verify that AWS Lambda executed your Lambda function on your behalf:

-## Step 3\.1: Create an Kinesis Stream<a name="with-kinesis-example-configure-event-source-create"></a>
+## Step 3\.1: Create a Kinesis Stream<a name="with-kinesis-example-configure-event-source-create"></a>

 Use the following Kinesis `create-stream ` CLI command to create a stream\.